leandrodrey/nextjs-course/README.md

 # General information about projects
 I will use one repository for all projects divided by folders.

-- Project 1: /project1: NextJS with Typescript and Styled Components
+1. Project 1: /project1: NextJS with Typescript and Styled Components
-- Project 2: /pokemon-static
+2. Project 2: /pokemon-static

 # Create NextJS project using yarn
 ```bash
 yarn create next-app
 ```

-# How to run the app with Docker
+# Using Docker

 ## Create image of docker:
 ```bash